Pogrom: Pogroms in the Russian Empire

 The Russian Empire, which previously had very few Jews, acquired territories in the Russian Partition that contained large Jewish populations, during the military partitions of Poland in 1772, 1793 and 1795.
 In conquered territories, a new political entity called the Pale of Settlement was formed in 1791 by Catherine the Great.
 Most Jews from the former Commonwealth were allowed to reside only within the Pale, including families expelled by royal decree from St. Petersburg, Moscow and other large Russian cities.
 The 1821 Odessa pogroms marked the beginning of the 19th century pogroms in Tsarist Russia; there were four more such pogroms in Odessa before the end of the century.
 Following the assassination of Alexander II in 1881 by Narodnaya Volya, anti-Jewish events turned into a wave of over 200 pogroms by their modern definition, which lasted for several years.
 Jewish self-governing Kehillah were abolished by Tsar Nicholas I in 1844.

 There is some disagreement about the level of planning from the Tsarist authorities and the motives for the attacks.

+The first in 20th-century Russia was the Kishinev pogrom of 1903 in which 49 Jews were killed, hundreds wounded, 700 homes destroyed and 600 businesses pillaged.
+The Kishinev pogrom occurred after a newspaper promoted a blood libel (a false claim that Jews had murdered a boy to use his blood in a ritual).
+Local authorities supported the perpetrators of the pogrom, and Tsar Nicholas II excused the murders they committed.